cloudyao16/paper_lists/README.md

 ## Climate model analysis (CESM/E3SM)
 **[Rasch et al. (2019)](https://doi.org/10.1029/2019MS001629): An Overview of the Atmospheric Component of the Energy Exascale Earth System Model**

+This paper review the EAM in E3SM, and compare the simulated results with CAM5 and reanalysis data.

+**SWCRE** are weaker in both EAMv1 and CAM, and it is associated with supercooled liquid water fraction in mix-phased clouds.
+EAMv1 simulated more supercooled liquid cloud water because of lower rates of liquid to ice phase through WBF scheme, and the new CNT ice nuleation scheme simulated less INPs.

+Surface precipitation: summer - winter to check **monsoon strength**.
+Apri/May - Oct/Nov to check equinox month.

 **[Ma et al. (2022)](https://doi.org/10.5194/gmd-15-2881-2022): Better calibration of cloud parameterizations and subgrid effects increases the fidelity of the E3SM Atmosphere Model version 1**

 **[Feng et al. (2021)](10.1029/2021MS002909):Global Dust Cycle and Direct Radiative Effect in E3SM Version 1: Impact of Increasing Model Resolution**